Babu Bajrangi

-Babubhai Patel, known by his alias Babu Bajrangi, was the leader of the Gujarat-wing of Bajrang Dal, a Hindutva organisation in India.
+Babubhai Patel, known by his alias Babu Bajrangi, is a convicted murderer and the former leader of the Gujarat-wing of Bajrang Dal, a Hindutva organisation in India.
 He was a central figure during the 2002 Gujarat violence.
 He was sentenced to life imprisonment by a special court for his role in masterminding the Naroda Patiya massacre in which 97 Muslims were murdered including 36 women, 26 men and 35 children.
 The Supreme Court of India granted him bail on medical grounds in March 2019.
 He was acquitted of any role in the separate Nardoa Gam massacre in 2023.

 Role in 2002 riots

 In 2007, the Indian journal Tehelka published a hidden-camera interview with Bajrangi, in which Bajrangi speaks candidly of his role in the violence against Muslims in the Naroda Patiya massacre, a particularly intense episode of brutality during the 2002 Gujarat riots:

 We didn't spare a single Muslim shop, we set everything on fire … we hacked, burned, set on fire … we believe in setting them on fire because these bastards don't want to be cremated, they're afraid of it … I have just one last wish … let me be sentenced to death … I don't care if I'm hanged ... just give me two days before my hanging and I will go and have a field day in Juhapura where seven or eight lakhs [seven or eight hundred thousand] of these people stay ...
 I will finish them off … let a few more of them die ... at least 25,000 to 50,000 should die.

 In the video, Bajrangi claimed that after the killings, he called the home minister Gordhan Zadaphia and the VHP General Secretary Jaideep Patel, and told them about the killings.
 After a few hours, an FIR was lodged against him, and the police commissioner issued orders to shoot him at sight.
 He was later arrested, and released on bail.
 He was out on bail at the time of the Tehelka interview.
 He also claimed Narendra Modi changed judges three times to ensure that he was released from jail, as the first two judges wanted to sentence Bajrangi to hanging for his heinous crimes.